kkoomen/vim-doge/.github/ISSUE_TEMPLATE/bug_report.md

 **Settings**

 <!--
-If applicable, describe your custom DoGe settings like so:
+If applicable, describe your custom vim-doge settings like so:

 ```vim
 let g:doge_mapping = '<Leader>f'